-1. Dissertation Time: Doctoral interns are given 2 hours (untemplated time) each week to work on their dissertations.
+1. Dissertation Time: Doctoral interns are given 2 hours (untemplated time) each week to work on their dissertations or other research.
 Interns and primary supervisors review dissertation progress periodically.
-All interns have the opportunity to present their research to the CAPS professional staff.
-If a doctoral intern is not working on a dissertation, the intern will be assigned a project within CAPS in consultation with the Training Director.
+All interns have the opportunity to present their research to the SMH professional staff.
+If a doctoral intern is not working on a dissertation or other research activity, the intern will be assigned a project within SMH in consultation with the Training Director.